bediger4000/random-credit-card-numbers/README.md

 Pjsc Bta Bank in Ukraine.
 I don't know if that's a credit card number that's associated with a real account or not, but all 14 prefixes of more than 1 digit have a valid Luhn checksum.

+A pseudo-credit-card-number of all '0' (zero) characters passes the Luhn check for all prefixes, even the final, zero-length prefix, but it does not fit the format for any known terrestrial credit card company.